Efficient computation of the singular value decomposition with linear photonic circuits: Introduction

 \subsection{Synopsis of our results}

-We focus here on computing the SVD of a matrix $\bA \in \C^{n\times n}$ by a hybrid system that comprises a digital controller (DC) and an optical chip (OC) realizing unitary vector-matrix products in $\C^n$.
-DC can perform digital operations and reprogram the unitary matrix $\bU$ encoded on OC, see Figure~\ref{fig:HybridSystem}.
+We focus here on computing the SVD of a matrix $\bA \in \C^{n\times n}$ by a hybrid system that comprises a digital controller (DC) and a photonic integrated circuit (PIC) realizing unitary vector-matrix products in $\C^n$.
+The DC can perform digital operations and reprogram the unitary matrix $\bU$ encoded on the PIC, see Figure~\ref{fig:HybridSystem}.

-The time needed to evaluate $\bU\bz$ on OC, for some $\bz \in \C^n$, is governed by the time needed to encode the entries of $\bz$ into $n$ optical channels.
-It is small compared to the time needed to reprogram the chip to a different unitary matrix $\bU'$, see Table \ref{tab:OPS-SAMARTH}.
+The time needed to evaluate $\bU\bz$ on the PIC, for some $\bz \in \C^n$, is governed by the time needed to encode the entries of $\bz$ into $n$ optical channels.
+It is small compared to the time needed to reprogram the PIC to a different unitary matrix $\bU'$, see Table \ref{tab:OPS-SAMARTH}.
 To use this hybrid system effectively for SVD algorithms, one has to well balance the number of matrix re-programmings against the number of matrix-vector products.

 We study two algorithms for computing the SVD of a matrix $\bA \in \C^{m\times n}$.
 One naive method which proceeds by iteratively computing QR- and LQ-decompositions of $\bA$ in an alternating fashion, and one state-of-the-art method developed by Golub, Reinsch, and Kahan \cite{Golub1971,GolubKahanSVD} which combines an initial bidiagonalization step with fast chasing of the remaining off-diagonal entries along the diagonal.
 While the former method is a natural candidate for adaption to the hybrid system by mainly relying on computing orthogonal matrix products, the latter method has been heavily optimized in runtime complexity on digital systems and forms a benchmark for any SVD method.